How much is a Saraz Hand Pan?

 The Saraz is covered for wear within reason.
 If the instrument is taken care of properly and not damaged by dropping or inappropriate playing, it should last for many, many years.
 Minor adjustments to the tuning may be required every one to two years for professional musicians and less for hobby players.
 If the instrument is damaged, it can usually be repaired, however there is a cost that is determined on a case-by-case basis.

-The Saraz Handpan comes with up to $200 shipping cost as well as a Hard Case Technologies Evatek Carrying Case, microfiber cloth, 0.5 oz tin of Pure Sound Pan Wax, a Saraz T shirt and a little piece of our heart and soul.
-We also offer Flykits by Hard Case Technologies as well as Handpan Stands, LUG LOC GPS locators, Pure Sound Pan Wax, Froglube and Phoenix Oil for an additional cost.
+The Saraz Handpan comes with up to $200 shipping cost as well as a Hard Case Technologies Evatek Carrying Case, microfiber cloth, 0.5 oz tin of Pure Sound Pan Wax and a little piece of our heart and soul.
+We also offer Aviotek hard cases by Hard Case Technologies as well as Handpan Stands, Pure Sound Pan Wax and Phoenix Oil for an additional cost.

 What is your refund and return policy?